 I remember attending my first con in the summer of 2013 and feeling that I belong there.
-Convergence holds a special place in my heart for introducing me to the convention season and how to survive the four days.
-Conventions are a great time, but also tiring too.
-It’s easy to get distracted and become dehydrated which leads to a killer headache or just simply forgetting to eat.
-Based on my attendance at 6 different conventions, I wanted to come up with a list of survival tips on having a good time, but taking care of yourself along the way.
+Convergence holds a special place in my heart for introducing me to conventions.
+While I love attending conventions, they can also be exhausting.
+Convergence is a four-day convention, but even three-day conventions are tiring.
+I wanted to come up with a list of tips on having a good time and taking care of yourself along the way.

-Being dehydrated is the worst feeling because I always get this horrible headache that leaves me nauseous.
+Being dehydrated is the worst feeling.
+I know when I’m dehydrated because I get these horrible headaches.
 I find it most helpful to bring a backpack with a holder for a water bottle.
-If you have a water bottle on you, you’re more likely to drink from it.

 The first year I went to a con, I only brought my purse.
-This was a rookie mistake because I bought stuff and had no where to put it.
-Sure, I could run out to my friend’s car to drop stuff off, but that’s just a hassle.
-I usually bring a string backpack because it’s light weight, but holds all my gear.
-Backpacks are great for carrying water bottles aka. see my above paragraph.
+This was a rookie mistake because I bought stuff and had nowhere to put it.
+I could run out to my friend’s car to drop stuff off, but that’s just a hassle.
+I usually bring a string backpack because it’s lightweight, but holds all my gear.

 Protein Bars/Protein Snacks

 Snacking is absolutely necessary to have the energy to last all day and possibly all night.
 I find that if I eat more protein, it keeps me more full.
-Snacks higher in sugar will be loaded with calories, but aren’t as filling so you’re left even hungrier than before.
-Tree nuts and protein bars are excellent snacks that can be tucked in the backpack.
+I always pack cashews or protein bars for every con.

 My rule when spending money at a convention is to walk around and see all the booths and artists.
-In the back of my mind I’ll keep track of certain items that appealed to me.
+In the back of my mind, I’ll keep track of things that I may want to purchase later.
 Nothing is worse than seeing something you want to buy and having no money because you spent it all already.
-I’m adding more to this tip which includes coming up with a budget.
-Pull out cash and after it’s gone, you’re done.
-If you don’t do this prior to attending, you will spend too much money.
-Believe me, I know from experience.
+Additionally, I’d also recommend coming up with a budget.
+I like to pull out cash and after it’s gone, then that’s it.

-Artists are at a convention to help support their career.
-They rely on attendees to purchase their art or comics to make a profit from renting space at the convention.
-I prioritize spending my money at the artist’s table or purchase comics written by Minnesota locals.
+I love walking through the art area of a convention.
+I prioritize spending my money at the artist’s table or purchase comics written by someone based in Minnesota.
 I find that when I spend money this way, it’s more meaningful since I had an actual conversation with that creator over their art and/or comics.

 Conventions are one of my favorite events to attend in the geek community.
 I feel so at home at a convention and I’m already counting down the days till my con next week.
-Have fun, and tell me which conventions you have been too.
 My goal is to make it to either C2E2 or Planet City Comic Con in Kansas City.